-Don't feel sorry for Charles Thompson IV, now known as Frank Black.
+Don't feel sorry for Frank Black.
 The man Kurt Cobain called "one of the biggest musical influences in my life" isn't headlining sports arenas or amphitheaters as he did when he fronted the legendary Pixies.
 But he's happy now.

 "It was difficult," Black says.
 "She wanted to write songs for [the Pixies], but we already had a songwriter-me, you know?
 We would try to learn her songs during rehearsals, but it just wasn't working.
 The rest of the band [lead guitarist Joey Santiago and drummer David Lovering] would just look at each other."